 If the person who posted the content believes that the content shouldn’t have been removed, they may reach out to you directly to try to resolve the issue.
 If the content was removed under the notice and counter-notice procedures of the United States Digital Millennium Copyright Act (DMCA), they may also be able to submit a counter-notification under the DMCA.

 If you submitted an intellectual property report, but then reached an agreement with the person who posted the content, or if you reported content by mistake, you can withdraw your intellectual property report.

-The best way to do that is to respond to the email that you received from our team after submitting your report.
-If you’re unable to do so, you may email us at firstname.lastname@example.org, and reference your original report number.
+The best way to do that is to email us at email@example.com and reference your original report number.
 Please let us know that you would like to withdraw your report and include identification of the content related to your report.

 Once we receive your notice withdrawing your report, we’ll restore the content if it has already been removed and send you an email confirmation.
 We may be unable to restore the content in certain instances, including due to technical limitations or if the content was removed for other reasons unrelated to your intellectual property report.

 - How can I make sure the content I post to Instagram doesn't violate copyright law?